c6o/docs/content/pubsub.md

 ### Id

 The `Message.Id` uniquely identifies the Message and is a ULID.
 Messages take a non-deterministic path through the system to Consumers.
-Consumers can use this `Id` to de-duplicate actions or to merge the `Message` as it may arrive back at a consumer several times as it is processed by the different pathways in the system.
+Consumers can use this `Id` to de-duplicate or merge parts of a `Message` as it is processed by the different pathways through the system.

 ### SchemaUri

-The `Message.SchemaUri` is a Schema URI that defines the `Message.Payload` format.
+The `Message.SchemaUri` is a Schema URI that defines the `Message.Payload` format, and the messages that Subscribers are interested in on behalf of their Consumers as described later.

 The Schema URL is in [JSON Schema](https://json-schema.org/understanding-json-schema/structuring.html) format.

 > Note that the Schema URI doesn't have to be local to the Traxitt Hub, e.g.: https://hub.traxitt.com/schema/customerdomain/v1/temperature, but does need to be accessible on the Internet.
 You have the ability to manage your schemas in Traxitt's hub system.

-> Once a schema is used by any producers and/or consumers, it should not be immutable; instead, use an new schema with a different version, e.g.: https://hub.traxitt.com/schema/customerdomain/v2/temperature and, once the previous schema is no longer in use then it can be removed.
+> Once a schema is used by any Producer or Consumer, it should not be changed; instead, when a schema needs to be updated, applications should use an *new* schema with a different version, e.g.: https://hub.traxitt.com/schema/customerdomain/v2/temperature.
+Once the an older schema version is fully deprecated it can then be removed.

 ### Timestamp

-The `Message.Timestamp` field defines the Event Time that resulted in the `Message`.
+The `Message.Timestamp` field defines the time the message was generated.
 This is different than Gateway Timestamp or Processing Timestamps.

 > TBD: Do we store other timestamps?
 Are they just part of the payload?
-If so, this means we don't have a standard
+If so, this means we don't have a standard.
+We likely want a client (device) timestamp and a timestamp when the Message was generated.

 ### Labels